desmos-labs/primer/phases/phase-1/README.md

 # Phase 1
-The first phase of the Desmos primer is based on the `morhpeus-1000` testnet.
-During this phase you start learning a bit about Desmos, and getting used on its core principles: `posts` and `likes`.
+The first phase of the Primer is based on the `morhpeus-1000` testnet.
+During this phase you will start learning a bit about the two fundamental activities on Desmos: `posts` and `likes`.

 - [Setup](setup/README.md)
 - [Challenges](challenges/README.md)